mineur/instagram-parser/README.md

 ```

 #### User object
-Once you run the parser you will get a USer object like this one:
+Once you run the parser you will get a User object like this one:
 ```php
 Mineur\InstagramParser\Model\User {#33
   -id: "182889088"